tonifj/Tigris-and-Euphrates/README.md

 5) Enjoy!
 (Btw, type help for more specific help)

-Here's an example of commands:
+Here's an example of commands: (the "----" must be introduced as ----, github does weird stuff if I put only the bars)

 - settlement market temple temple farm settlement
 - settlement market temple temple farm settlement